ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Hey there, fellow developers!
 I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-Next.js + Stripe 💳: Creating a High-Performing E-Commerce Site - <a href="https://medium.com/front-end-weekly/next-js-stripe-creating-a-high-performing-e-commerce-site-ee67e27d1350" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication in Next.js with an External Backend - <a href="https://medium.com/@urboifox/authentication-in-next-ajs-with-an-external-backend-262fc2748158" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Weekly`**
+✍️ **posted by `urboiFox`**

-<blockquote>In today’s digital landscape, building a successful e-commerce platform requires not only a visually appealing design but also a robust…</blockquote>
+<blockquote>How to securely authenticate a Next.js app with an external backend while keeping server-side rendering and security best practices intact</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>